matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

             feeToken: this.selectedToken.address
         }
     });
-    // Getting the price of
-    const gasPriceInUnits = await this.provider.getGasPrice();
+    // Getting the gas price per one erg.
+For now, it is the same for all tokens. const gasPriceInUnits = await this.provider.getGasPrice();

     // To display the number of tokens in the human-readable format, we need to format them,